uber-go/fx/config/README.md

 specify a config provider, `service.Manager` is going to use a provider returned by `DefaultLoader.Load()`.

-The default loader loads static providers first:
+The default loader creates static providers first:

 * YAML provider will look for `base.yaml` and `${environment}.yaml` files in the current directory and then in the `./config` directory.
 You can override